 Are Lilies Poisonous To Cats?

-I would hazard a guess that there aren’t too many people that say that they don’t like receiving a bouquet of flowers, but sometimes, that bouquet might contain lilies and sadly, lilies are poisonous to cats.
+I would hazard a guess that there aren’t too many people that say that they don’t like receiving a bouquet of flowers, but sometimes, that bouquet might contain lilies and sadly, some lilies are poisonous to cats.
+The key is knowing what are safe, and what are not.

 Lilies are beautiful flowers that are often used in ornamental floral arrangements for holiday celebrations, weddings, and funerals.
 Lilies of the genera Lilium and Hemerocallis (Day Lilies) have been shown to cause nephrotoxicity in cats.